Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 119: Refactor: Improve styling of database for better maintainability. at 2025-02-13 13:52:58
 * Commit 120: Feat: Clean up database to enhance functionality. at 2025-02-13 10:29:49
 * Commit 121: Fix: Update documentation for dependencies to resolve issue. at 2025-02-17 10:26:15
+* Commit 122: Build: Configure CI for workflow for better maintainability. at 2025-02-17 14:05:17